pmusau17/rtreach/src/notes.md

 The function also defines one method that uses the struct defined above:
 - bool face_lifting_iterative_improvement(int startMs, LiftingSettings* settings);
    - This function does face lifting with the settings given above.
 It does not do iterative improvment.
 It tries to do everything in a single step (which is best for short reach times).
-It will return true if the set of states is satisfcatory according to the function you provide in LiftingSettings (**HUH?**)
+It will return true if the set of states is satisfcatory according to the function you provide in LiftingSettings.
+That function is reachedAtIntermediateTime and this function checks whether the current hyper-rectangle satisifes the constraints.

 ### pendulum.h